Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 Beyond the basics shown above, the `[pbs]` section supports some additional knobs (see the [annotated config example](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml) for the full list):

+- `relay_check`: whether to forward `get_status` calls to the relays on startup, or skip the check and return `200` immediately.
+Default: `true`.
+- `wait_all_registrations`: whether to wait for all relays to respond to a validator registration before returning, or return after the first successful registration.
+Default: `true`.
+- `timeout_get_header_ms`: timeout, in milliseconds, for the `get_header` call to relays.
+Must be greater than 0, and must be less than `late_in_slot_time_ms`.
+Note that the CL also has a timeout (e.g. 1 second), so this should be lower than that to leave some margin for overhead.
+Default: `950`.
+- `timeout_get_payload_ms`: timeout, in milliseconds, for the `submit_blinded_block` (get payload) call to relays.
+Must be greater than 0.
+Default: `4000`.
+- `timeout_register_validator_ms`: timeout, in milliseconds, for the `register_validator` call to relays.
+Must be greater than 0.
+Default: `3000`.
 - `skip_sigverify`: whether to skip verification of the relay signature and pubkey in `get_header` responses.
 Default: `false`.
 - `min_bid_eth`: minimum bid in ETH that will be accepted from `get_header`, can be specified as a float or a string for extra precision (e.g. `"0.01"`).
 Default: `0.0`.
+- `late_in_slot_time_ms`: how late, in milliseconds into the slot, is considered "late".
+This shortens `get_header` timeouts to make sure a header is returned within this deadline; if the CL request arrives later in the slot, fetching headers is skipped to force local building and minimize the risk of a missed slot (see also the timing games notes).
+Must be greater than 0.
+Default: `2000`.
+- `http_timeout_seconds`: timeout, in seconds, for any HTTP request sent from the PBS module to other services.
+Default: `10`.
 - `extra_validation_enabled`: whether to enable extra validation of `get_header` responses.
 If enabled, `rpc_url` must also be set to an Execution Layer RPC on the same chain as the sidecar (this is checked at startup).
 Default: `false`.
 - `register_validator_retry_limit`: maximum number of retries for validator registration requests per relay, must be greater than 0.
 Default: `3`.
 - `validator_registration_batch_size`: maximum number of validators to send to relays in a single registration request.
 Default: unlimited.